-The most universal form of residential land use regulation in the United States is minimum-lot-size requirements.
-In metropolitan Minnesota,2 about 43 percent of houses built in the 2010s were on lots very close to, or significantly smaller than, the minimum lot size.
-In some cases, local governments routinely grant exceptions to their own minimum-lot-size requirements, resulting in noncompliant lots.
+My research suggests that the Twin Cities area has strong demand for houses on lots smaller than currently allowed.
+In metropolitan Minnesota,3 about 43 percent of houses built in the 2010s were on lots very close to, or significantly smaller than, the minimum lot size.
+In some cases, local governments routinely grant exceptions to their own minimum-lot-size requirements, resulting in many noncompliant lots.
 In other cases, a large share of lots is very close to the minimum lot size.
-In either case, the data show that there is strong demand for lots smaller than the legislated minimum.3
+In either case, the data show that there is a strong demand for lots smaller than the legislated minimums.4